harness/developer-hub/docs/first-gen/firstgen-platform/security/secrets-management/add-a-hashi-corp-vault-secrets-manager.md

 This feature is supported on delegate version `837xx` and above and is available behind the Feature Flag `PL_APPROLE_CUSTOM_PATH`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 :::

-The `appRoleLogin` method now supports a custom authentication path, utilizing it if provided, or defaulting to the standard `auth/approle/login` endpoint if not specified.
+The `appRoleLogin` method now supports a custom authentication path, utilizing it if provided, or defaulting to the standard `approle` endpoint if not specified.

 ![](./static/add-a-hashi-corp-vault-secrets-manager-68.png)

-For example, the custom path can be set as `auth/<customPath>/login`, providing greater flexibility in configuring the authentication mechanism.
+For example, the custom path can be set as `<customPath>`, providing greater flexibility in configuring the authentication mechanism.
 This feature is particularly useful in scenarios where the default authentication path requires customization.

 ### Option: Vault Agent